Co-occurring Conditions Last Updated June 15, 2026 20 min read

 What adapted CBT does differently

 Effective adapted therapy targets intolerance of uncertainty rather than cognitive distortions.
 Where standard CBT helps you challenge and reappraise anxious thoughts, adapted approaches help you build skills for navigating uncertain situations directly — through preparation, structured coping plans, and explicit uncertainty hierarchies.
-Effective adapted approaches also account for autistic social communication styles (so therapy tasks aren’t designed around neurotypical social assumptions), address sensory factors explicitly, and are more structured and explicit about what each session will involve.
+Effective adapted approaches also account for autistic communication styles (so therapy tasks aren’t built around neurotypical social assumptions), address sensory factors explicitly, and are more structured and explicit about what each session will involve.

 Medication

-Medication can be part of an effective approach to autistic anxiety, but autistic people often respond differently to psychiatric medications than neurotypical people — with more variable responses, different side effect profiles, and sometimes lower tolerances for standard doses.
+Medication can be part of an effective approach to autistic anxiety, but autistic people often respond differently to psychiatric medication than neurotypical people — with more variable responses, different side-effect profiles, and sometimes lower tolerances for standard doses.
 The general principle of “start low, go slow” is particularly relevant.
 A prescriber who understands autistic pharmacological variability is preferable to one who applies standard protocols and adjusts only if problems emerge.
 It’s reasonable to ask any prescriber whether their dosing approach accounts for autistic neurology.

 Environmental adjustment first